 • Low red blood cell count

 What if you donate blood before knowing about pregnancy?

 If you donate blood in a very early stage of pregnancy before confirmation, nothing will make you sick.
 As in the early stage, your body is still preparing itself and it makes you feel good and healthy.
-If you are worried during this stage, it is better to consult a physician to do necessary check up’s which establish that you are not anemic.
+If you are worried at this stage, it is better to consult a physician to do necessary check up’s which establish that you are not anemic.

 Remember, once you are pregnant anything affects your health can put your unborn baby at risk.
 Therefore, if you are thinking of donating blood wait till baby birth.
 Even after few months, you can donate blood, but the pregnancy will no way come returned.
 So, stop donating blood during pregnancy and enjoy your days.

 During delivery, in case you are in need of blood don’t rush into blood banks, download iRelief app.
 Being as a well-known healthcare app, it helps you to find out the nearest blood bank.
 The app also lets you select blood in required quantity and type, book ambulance during an emergency and other healthcare services like home care.